 At Wedgewood Weddings, we’ll give you a layout of your reception area with suggestions for the placement of the cake table, guest book and gift tables, DJ area, etc. Your wedding planner will also talk to you about how many guests should be seated at a table and advise you on how families are typically arranged, seating etiquette, and tips to make the flow of the room simple and seamless.
 All of these specifics are important and will help you visualize the layout.

-Choose one of the really great digital wedding planning seating arrangements apps.
-Whether you’re assigning guests to a table or specific seats, they’ve got you covered.
-These digital seating charts will help you create your layout and finalize your seating chart details:
+Whether you’re assigning guests to a certain table or specific seats, there are a few awesome digital seating arrangement apps to help you create a layout and finalize your seating chart details:

-Your wedding planner can help you decide on both table size and shape to give your guests enough room and make the most of the room space.
+Your wedding planning team can help you decide on both table size and shape to give your guests enough room and make the most of the space.

 As a general rule, use the following guide:

-At Wedgewood Weddings, we love to make helpful suggestions based on our experience.
-We’ll never put your cake in a sunny window or put your sweetheart table in the way of your grand entrance, so lean on us to help you make the best seating arrangement decisions!
+At Wedgewood Weddings, we're happy to make helpful suggestions based on our experience.
+We know not to place your cake by a sunny window or set up the sweetheart table in the way of your grand entrance.
+So, lean on us to help you make the best seating arrangement decisions!